open-sauced/maintainer-intro-course/maintainer-powerups.md

 # Maintainer Power Ups

-As maintainers, we have many various daily tasks.
-We often juggle triaging new issues, reviewing pull requests, testing changes, and managing and moderating the community, such as welcoming new contributors and thanking contributors for their contributions, among many other tasks.
+As maintainers, we have a variety of daily tasks.
+We often juggle triaging new issues, reviewing pull requests, testing changes, and managing and moderating the community, such as welcoming new contributors and thanking contributors for their contributions.
 And most of the time, we are expected to respond to these tasks promptly.
 Sometimes, these never-ending tasks take too much time and are overwhelming.
 And we need to be efficient in what we do.

 The good news is that some tools and features on GitHub allow us to automate tasks that help us save some time and make our work lighter.
 In this chapter, we will talk about these maintainer power ups from GitHub.